 Perhaps we need more pragmatism about the complex consciousness and self-awareness we possess, rather than seeing these as the crowning achievements of the living world.
 Self awareness has an evolutionary value to a number of animals, including ourselves.
 Humans are a unique species with a unique understanding of the world – but not because human consciousness has any ‘X-factor’.
 Instead we can view our brains as a collection of modules of consciousness; language, reason, self-awareness, theory of mind, meta tool use etc, which recent experiments show can be found in other species to greater or lesser degrees.
 And while complex brain structure is more likely to lead to self awareness, the varied list of animals that have passed the mirror test suggests the two might not entirely go hand in hand.

 So not only would I question whether we are the only species with a significant degree of self awareness, but I question the assumption that complex consciousness and self-awareness are a different category of consciousness, which requires somehow crossing a binary threshold.
-Self awareness is something consciousness does when concentrated in a complex animal like a human after a process of learning and development involving body and brain.
+We can just as easily view self awareness as something consciousness does when concentrated in a complex animal like a human after a process of learning and development involving body and brain.
 Returning to my basic definition of consciousness as an entity having some awareness of its environment and potential for some not entirely predictable reaction to the circumstances in which it finds itself – all we can really know about consciousness are its effects; the action/reaction, the stimulus/response.
-Ultimately we can only infer the presence of consciousness, whatever that is – from measurement and observation of behaviour.
+Ultimately we can only infer the presence of consciousness, whatever that is – from measurement and observation.

 Considering the simplest forms of life, does an Amoeba form an image of itself inside its environment, drawing on memories and visualising possible outcomes?
 Unlikely, as it has a limited range of options compared to a human.
 But we cannot categorically say whatever rudimentary consciousness the Amoeba possesses does not include a 1/1000th participle sense of self, because its observed behaviour tends to one of self interest.
 We can only know about that which can be observed and measured.
 But basic consciousness, the awareness of environment and potential to react, is certainly there in all animals.
 So maybe all consciousness includes a tiny degree of self awareness, and there are no thresholds or binary switches from ‘dumb matter’ to complicated human consciousness.